spotDL/spotify-downloader/README.md

 For example

-- `python spotdl.py --playlist https://open.spotify.com/user/camillazi/playlist/71MXqcSOKCxsLNtRvONkhF`
+- `python3 spotdl.py --playlist https://open.spotify.com/user/camillazi/playlist/71MXqcSOKCxsLNtRvONkhF`

 - The script will load all the tracks from the playlist into `<playlist_name>.txt`

-- Then you can simply run `python spotdl.py --list=<playlist_name>.txt` to download all the tracks.
+- Then you can simply run `python3 spotdl.py --list=<playlist_name>.txt` to download all the tracks.

 #### Download playlists by username

 - You can also load songs using Spotify username if you don't have the playlist URL.
 (Open profile in Spotify, click on the three little dots below name, "Share", "Copy to clipboard", paste last numbers into command-line: `https://open.spotify.com/user/0123456790`)

-- Try running `python spotdl.py -u <your_username>`, it will show all your public playlists.
+- Try running `python3 spotdl.py -u <your_username>`, it will show all your public playlists.

 - Once you select the one you want to download, the script will load all the tracks from the playlist into `<playlist_name>.txt`.

-- Run `python spotdl.py --list=<playlist_name>.txt` to download all the tracks.
+- Run `python3 spotdl.py --list=<playlist_name>.txt` to download all the tracks.

 #### Specify the target directory

 If you don't want to download all the songs to the `Music/` folder relative to the `spotdl.py` script, you can use the `-f`/`--folder` option.
-E.g. `python spotdl.py -s "adele hello" -f "/home/user/Music/"`.
+E.g. `python3 spotdl.py -s "adele hello" -f "/home/user/Music/"`.
 This works with both relative and absolute paths.

 ## Running tests

 ```
-python -m pytest test
+python3 -m pytest test
 ```

 Obviously this requires the `pytest` module to be installed.